Nathon-dev/Visualisation_Excel_Plotly/README.md

 If you don't have python installed:

-- I made an exe with the python scripts > available here (too heavy for Github)
+- I made an exe with the python scripts > available here: https://bit.ly/2J8OrqR (too heavy for Github)
 - It's a bit heavier so you will need a few minutes to downolad and unzip it, but then it works totally fine!
 - Same procedure as before.
 Just run the setup.exe and follow the instructions